 Capture, telemetry, and genetic data were analyzed to evaluate movement and subsequent reproduction resulting in gene flow into and out of the CYE.
-Forty-one grizzly bears were identified as immigrants, emigrants, or offspring of immigrants to the CYE from 1983-2019 (Appendix Table T4).
+Forty-one grizzly bears were identified as immigrants or emigrants to or from the CYE from 1983-2021 (Appendix Table T4).
 While movement and gene flow out of the CYE may benefit other populations, gene flow into the CYE is most beneficial to genetic health.
-Seventeen individuals (14 males and 3 females) are known to have moved into the CYE from adjacent populations; however, eight of these were killed, removed, or emigrated out of the CYE prior to any known gene flow (Figure 10).
-Ten of these immigrants originated from the North Purcells (3 known mortalities), five from the NCDE (three known mortalities), and two from the South Selkirks (one known mortality).
-Gene flow has been identified through reproduction by three immigrants from the North Purcells (two males and one female) resulting in 4 offspring in the CYE.
+Twenty-seven individuals (24 males and 3 females) are known to have moved into the CYE from adjacent populations; however, eleven of these were killed, removed, or emigrated out of the CYE prior to any known gene flow (Figure 10).
+Seventeen of these immigrants originated from the North Purcells (3 known mortalities), five from the NCDE (three known mortalities), and seven from the South Selkirks (two known mortality, 2 subsequently left Cabinet-Yaak).
+Gene flow has been identified through reproduction by four immigrants from the North Purcells (four males and one female) resulting in 14 offspring in the CYE.
+We have no evidence of gene flow from any other population.

 Figure 10.
-Known immigration or emigration events (blue and pink lines) and gene flow (black stars) in the Cabinet-Yaak, 1988-2020
+Known immigration or emigration events (black arrows) and gene flow (green arrows) in the Cabinet-Yaak, 1988-2021.